-Still, 8 GB is quite usable if you don’t open too many apps at once.
-For this particular review, I chose the cheapest Surface Book with 6th Generation Intel Core i5 CPU, 256 GB SSD, 8 GB of RAM and dedicated GPU.
+Still, 8 GB is quite useable if you don’t open too many apps at once.
+For this particular review, I chose the cheapest Surface Book with 6th Generation Intel Core i5 CPU, 256 GB SSD, 8 GB of RAM, and dedicated GPU.
 Priced at $1,899, I figured it would be one of the most popular configurations among the Surface Book line.

 Everything is packaged neatly.
 The main compartment houses the Surface Book, the stylus pen and a small instruction envelope, whereas the right compartment contains the charger.
 The Surface Book itself is wrapped in transparent plastic.

 6) Initial Setup

 After I got the Surface Book out of the box, I first charged it up, then pressed the power button to turn it on.
 To my surprise, instead of guiding me through a setup, after about 20 seconds, it got to login screen asking for a username for “Other User”.
 The Surface Book was brand new, so I was not sure what was going on.
 I tried to use a blank password and it would not let me in.
 I had to use Google for rescue, to see what was going on.
 Apparently, I was not the first person who encountered such an issue.
 The solution was to power down the machine, then press and hold the shift key as the machine booted up for it to go into the setup.
 It did work and the setup process started.
 From there everything went smoothly – I was able to pair the pen and set up my account.